MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 ```
 Now, execute your script.

 You can also access Linux environment variables ($HOME, $USER, etc.) from within your shell scripts.
-Try the follwoing script:
+Try the following script:

 environment.sh